-How to Clean a Toilet tank – Don’t Bleach Again
+How to Clean a Toilet Tank – Don’t Bleach Again

-Last Updated on January 20, 2022 by toilethaven
+Last Updated on July 27, 2023 by toilethaven

 Most people have never seen the inside of their toilet tanks.
 Some don’t even know how a toilet tank works.
 To some, it is just a water reservoir for flushing the toilet.